Red Hot Chili Peppers confirm they're working on a new album with John Frusciante

-Red Hot Chili Peppers have revealed they are currently at work on a new album with John Frusciante, who returned to the group last month after a 10-year absence.
+Red Hot Chili Peppers have revealed that they are currently at work on a new album with John Frusciante, who returned to the group last month after a 10-year absence.

 Drummer Chad Smith told Rolling Stone that the Chilis are “psyched” to have their old guitarist back in the fold, and confirmed that “the festivals are the only shows booked” at present.